 The role of a UNSW STEMM Champion requires a minimum of 20 hours of outreach activities within the twelve-month program.
 The aim is to encourage and inspire girls and women to pursue a career in STEMM.
 The participants will form a community of ambassadors who are fully engaged with UNSW Science, UNSW Engineering, and UNSW Medicine & Health outreach activities.

 Additionally, participants in the program will undertake a strengths profile assessment, receive one-on-one career coaching sessions, and take part in cohort networking events.

 The Higher Degree Research or HDR Cohort is for women, non-binary, and gender-diverse students enrolled in a PhD or Masters by Research in UNSW Science, UNSW Engineering, or UNSW Medicine & Health (full-time or part-time equivalent).
 They have aspirations for personal and professional growth and will commit to the role of UNSW STEMM Champion.

 The Early Career Staff Cohort is for women, non-binary, and gender-diverse staff who are 0–7 years post‑PhD or who hold an undergraduate STEMM degree and at least 5 years’ experience working in STEMM (excluding career interruptions).
 They must currently hold an academic or professional position in UNSW Science, UNSW Engineering, or UNSW Medicine & Health.
 They have aspirations for personal and professional growth and will commit to the role of UNSW STEMM Champion.

 We strongly encourage applications from Indigenous Australians, people with disability, people from diverse cultural and linguistic backgrounds, and LGBQTI people.

 See the program timetable for more information.

 There are a total of six development workshops delivered in a blended model of online and face-to-face at the UNSW Kensington campus.

-If you have any questions please email our Program Manager, Dr Jessica Stanley.
+If you have any questions please email our program manager.